Pacific Debt Relief Company Logo

 Tips To Save Money On Your Next Hospital Visit

 Companies now offer an additional insurance policy known as Accident and Sickness Insurance.
-This covers part of the out of pocket expenses like deductibles on the catastrophic insurance that is what most Americans can afford to pay for.
+This covers part of the out-of-pocket expenses like deductibles on the catastrophic insurance that most Americans can afford to pay for.

 Am I Legally Required to Pay?

 In some cases, patients may not have consented to or requested the ambulance ride.
-Depending on your state's laws, you may not be legally required to pay if services were performed without consent.
+It is important to check your state's laws regarding payment for services rendered without consent and consult with a legal professional if you believe this applies to your situation.
 However, refusing to pay can still affect your credit.
 Check your state laws and consult a legal aid clinic if you have concerns.

 FAQs